 And I’ll blend it with a fork until it looks like this.

 Then, I melted some butter in my cast iron skillet, over medium heat.
 If you use full fat ricotta, and have a decently seasoned or non-stick skillet or griddle, there is really not a need to use butter to fry them.
 But today, my skillet is screamin’ to be re-seasoned, and I wanted crispy edges.
+I also have found coconut oil spray that I like to use.

 Next, you’ll spoon your pancake batter onto the griddle in 3 equal puddles.
 This is not like working with regular flour based pancakes.
 The batter is softer and more delicate, so you want to let them really sit and cook to set.
 Which means that you don’t want your heat so high that they brown too quickly.